News

 Today Boeing made an extraordinary statement.

-The world's largest aerospace and communications company announced its first ever manufacturing facility in Europe, supporting global growth and competitiveness for the world’s largest aerospace company and enabling access to UK talent and capability.
+The world's largest aerospace and communications company began construction on its first ever manufacturing facility in Europe, supporting global growth and competitiveness for the world’s largest aerospace company and enabling access to UK talent and capability.

-And where will this facility be?
+And where is this facility?
 In a joint venture with its capability in Oregon in the USA, Boeing has chosen to develop Boeing Sheffield.

 But it isn't the first time Boeing has made a commitment to the manufacturing north.
 Long before this government talked about industrial strategy or the Northern Powerhouse, or our region grasped the concept of an innovation district, Boeing had friends in the north.